RomainTho/AMQ-scripts/README.md

 Does not work in Song/artist room for now.

-## Local Export Download
+## Export AMQ folder

-Local script to run on your prefered IDE to download songs from a Json made by kempanator's script : https://github.com/kempanator/amq-scripts/blob/main/amqCustomSongListGame.user.js
+Contains a Local Export Download script to run on your prefered IDE to download songs from a Json made by kempanator's script : https://github.com/kempanator/amq-scripts/blob/main/amqCustomSongListGame.user.js

 Run the code with a "merge.json" in the same folder to download your songs.